michael5morales/TipCalculator/README.md

 # TipCalculator
+Michael Morales

-Basic Tip Calculator iOS App
+## Basic Tip Calculator iOS App
+This app was created to get familiar with SwiftUI and iOS Development